Tomoki Hiwatashi: 2018–2019 season: World Junior champion & two Junior Grand Prix silver

-2019–2020 season
+2019–2020 season: Grand Prix debut & U.S. national bronze

 Hiwatashi began his first full senior season with a fifth-place finish at the 2019 CS U.S. Classic.
 Making this debut on the senior Grand Prix at the 2019 Internationaux de France, Hiwatashi placed tenth in the short program after multiple jump errors but rose to fifth place overall in the free skate.

 Competing at the 2020 U.S. Championships, Hiwatashi placed fifth in the short program with a clean skate.
 Third in the free skate, he won the bronze medal, standing on the senior national podium for the second time.
 Despite placing third, he was not chosen for one of America's three berths at the 2020 World Championships, the third spot going to reigning World bronze medalist Vincent Zhou, who finished slightly under three points behind Hiwatashi in fourth.
 Hiwatashi was instead assigned to compete at the 2020 Four Continents Championships in Seoul.
 He placed ninth at Four Continents.